Team roles

 <Info>

-If your teams are controlled externally (for example via Linear, GitHub, the catalog importer, Terraform), then anyone who has permission to update teams in the external system will be able to control which users have team roles within incident.io
+If your teams are controlled externally (for example via Linear, GitHub, the catalog importer, or Terraform), then

 </Info>

-## Example: Team-owned schedules
+## Example: team-owned schedules

 <Frame caption="Configuring which team owns a schedule">